postsharp/Metalama.Documentation/conceptual/migration/migration.md

 # Migrating from PostSharp

-You may want to migrate some or all of your projects from [PostSharp](/postsharp) to [Metalama](/metalama).
+You may want to migrate some or all of your projects from PostSharp to Metalama.
 If you decide to do so, this chapter is here to help.

-When we designed [Metalama](/metalama) as the successor of [PostSharp](/postsharp), we decided to break backward compatibility.
+When we designed Metalama as the successor of PostSharp, we decided to break backward compatibility.
 After all, PostSharp Framework was designed in 2004-2010, the years of C# 2.0 and .NET Framework 2.0, and we have maintained backward compatibility since then.
 We could not take advantage of the new .NET stack (for example, C# 11, .NET 6, and Roslyn), by staying loyal to our 2010 API.
 So, we opted for a complete redesign of the concepts and APIs.

 However, we appreciate that many customers have tens of thousands to millions of lines of code that use PostSharp.
 This is why we made sure that we did not ask these customers to port these large code bases.

 So we took the following decisions:

  * Your _aspects_ will need to be _completely rewritten_.
- * The _business code_ that only _uses_ the aspects _should not normally need any changes_, except for find-in-files and namespace imports replacements.
+ * The _business code_ that only _uses_ the aspects _should not normally need any changes_, except for find-and-replace-in-files and namespace imports replacements.

 We hope this is an acceptable compromise.